celine3600/daydream/README.md

 2. **Connect Input** — Wire/drag any files to the plugin's input.
 Webcam, video, generative visuals — anything works.

-3. **Start Streaming** — Click "Start Stream" and watch your input transform in real-time.Make sure to select the models and resolution you want
+3. **Start Streaming** — Click "Start Stream" and watch your input transform in real-time.

 4. **Iterate/Tweak Parameters** — Adjust prompts, controlnets, and other parameters to dial in your look in real time.